stefan-gherman/calendar/README.md

-A simple calendar program able to schedule and cancel meetings, save and load to file and *smartly compact meetings.
+A simple calendar program able to schedule and cancel meetings, save and load to file and smartly compact meetings.

-* feature under development